Aggregate-Intellect/maven-course/assignments/week_02/README.md

 ## Objective

-Your task is to create an agent that researches Bausch Health and generates a comprehensive proposal for pitching a new weight loss drug to the company.
+Your task is to create an agent that researches details about Bausch Health and generates a comprehensive proposal for pitching a new weight loss drug to the company.

 ## Prerequisites

 Before starting this assignment, ensure you have completed Assignment 1 and have all the necessary tools and environment set up.
 If you haven't done so, please refer to the README file from Assignment 1 [here](https://github.com/Aggregate-Intellect/maven-course/blob/main/assignments/week_01/README.md) and follow the setup instructions.
+Make sure to create a .env file proposal-generation-agent similar to week1 assignment with API keys for OPENAI and TAVILY.
+The api keys shouldn't be enclosed in braces, braackets or quotes etc..

 ## Assignment Tasks